davidrubinger/briqr/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+NOTEs:

+* New submission
-* There was 1 false positive in the spell check: Briq
+* One false positive in spell check: Briq

 ## Downstream dependencies